seravee08/TopoGAN-ECCV2020/README.md

 (3) pds_path: the folder where there are computed persistence diagrams

 ### 4. Linux version ###
 TopoGAN is currently tested and ran on Windows machine.
-The source of codes of TopoGAN can work under Linux environment with no problems.
+The source codes of TopoGAN can work under Linux environment with no problems.
 However, one of the essential modules, persis_homo_optimal, is not avaialbe for Linux at the moment.
 We are putting effort to port it into Liunx.